 The more alcohol consumed, the more dangerous the effects become.
 Heavy consumption can result in alcohol poisoning.
 Essentially, a person can consume enough alcohol to result in coma or even death, showing just how serious extreme use of alcohol can be.

 Alcohol abuse is a common problem among adults in the United States.
-According to NIAAA, as of 2012, more than 7 percent of the adult population in the country had some kind of alcohol use disorder (AUD).
+According to NIAAA, as of 2012, 6.2 percent of the adult population in the country had some kind of alcohol use disorder (AUD).
 The severity of a disorder can vary, but common symptoms of AUD include:

 Alcoholism is a disease that often arises from abuse of the drug.
 It results in dependence on alcohol, which can lead to strong cravings, a loss of control over consumption, and a drastically increased tolerance, according to Medline Plus.